opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 ### Suppress Attribute Form

-The setting "suppress attribute form" is directly applied to the QField form.
+The setting *suppress attribute form* is directly applied to the QField form.

 ### Drag and drop designer forms